pavel-kinc/aphos-client/README.md

 # APhoS client for retrieving data in Python

-This is Amateur Photometric Survey (APhoS) Application Programming Interface.
+This is Amateur Photometric Survey (APhoS) client for web application.
-Contains models and functions for work with data in APhoS database.
+Contains documentation about modules, models and functions for working with astronomical data from APhoS database.
 Server is accessible from: https://ip-147-251-21-104.flt.cloud.muni.cz/
 Swagger UI (Interface for api of the server): https://ip-147-251-21-104.flt.cloud.muni.cz/swagger-ui/index.html
 Openapi json or yaml file (documentation of api): https://ip-147-251-21-104.flt.cloud.muni.cz/api-docs